simplesthing/tarot-viii/README.md

 ## DEPRECATED

--   Web app from RN parts using next is not being maintained at this time.

--   Mobile Android app is not being maintained at this time.
+-   Mobile Android app and Web app are not being maintained at this time.

-Holding focus on the ios app keeping it up to date and coming back to web and Android when there is a reason to do so.

-[Next](https://nextjs.org/docs) manages the web app using Vercel tools for distribution